Social Tagging and Folksonomies

 - Resource

-- A resource is anything that is uniquely addressable within a software application or computer network.
+- A resource is anything that is uniquely addressable within a software system or computer network.
 In Web contexts, the term resource is broadly defined as "whatever might be identified by a URI" [RFC 3986, p.
 5].

 - Tag